rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Create Routing Instructions on Reservation
 3. Check whether Routing Instructions was successful on Window 3

-## 14-Modify Reservation to update Payment Method on Window 3
+## 14-Modify Reservation to update Payment Method on Window 3 (Advanced Optional Lab)

 1. To find the Payment Method use `getPaymentMethod` API.
 Use whichever code is configured in your environment for City Ledger or Direct Billing.
 Within the response payload, the relevent code should have DirectBillYN=Y. Set this to be the `TravelAgentPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 3 will be paid by Direct Billing as the Payment Method.
 Kindly note Routing Instructions and Payment Method are 2 different APIs at present.